-Pupil falls from New Charter Academy school balcony - BBC News
+Student falls from school balcony

 A student has been taken to hospital after falling from a balcony at a Greater Manchester school.

-The 18-year-old fell at the New Charter Academy on Broadoak Road in Ashton-under-Lyne at about 09:10 BST, Greater Manchester Police said.
+The 18-year-old fell at the New Charter Academy on Broadoak Road in Ashton-under-Lyne at about 09:10 BST, Greater Manchester Police (GMP) said.

-North West Ambulance Service said he had gone to Manchester Royal Infirmary but his condition was unknown.
+GMP said he had gone to Manchester Royal Infirmary and his condition was "serious".

 Principal Jenny Langley said the school would remain "fully open" while police investigated.